teespring-labs/active_record_replica/README.md

 ## Configuration

-To enable replica reads for any environment just add a _replica:_ entry to database.yml along with all the usual ActiveRecord database configuration options.
+To enable replica reads for any environment just add a _slave:_ entry to database.yml along with all the usual ActiveRecord database configuration options.

 For Example: